What is an Emergency Use Authorization (EUA)?

 What is the timing for the second dose of the COVID-19 vaccine?

-There are two COVID-19 vaccines that have received emergency use authorization.
-Each vaccine requires two doses for maximum protection.
+There are two COVID-19 vaccines that have received emergency use authorization that require two doses for maximum protection.

 - The Pfizer-BioNTech COVID-19 vaccine second dose is given 21 days after your first shot.